What is WASWUG?

 In recent years, I have not always received handouts at the breakout sessions.
 Why is that?

 There is a significant cost to producing session handouts and we find that many get left behind.
 If a presenter has created a handout, it will be available through our WASWUG conference app, as an attachment to the breakout session title and description.
 As a WSIPC member, you also have access to the WSIPC Guides through SkyDoc within the software.
 If you are not a WSIPC member, but would like to receive a WSIPC Guide that is referenced or used during a breakout session, stop by the Info Desk and provide us with your contact information.
 We will email you an electronic version of the Guide.

 Who is WSIPC?

 WSIPC produces the WASWUG conferences.
 WSIPC is a non-profit cooperative empowering schools with a powerful lineup of technology solutions.
-They are the exclusive provider of Skyward K-12 products in Washington State and deliver enhanced software services to Skyward users in Alaska, Idaho, Montana, and Oregon.
+They are the exclusive provider of Skyward K-12 products in Washington State and deliver enhanced software services to Skyward users in Alaska.
 Learn more at wsipc.org.

 Am I a WSIPC Cooperative member?

-If your school or district purchases WSIPC Cooperative services including software, hardware, or support, you are a Cooperative member.
+If your organization receives a paid service from or through WSIPC, you are a Cooperative member.
 If you are unsure of your Cooperative member status, or would like to inquire about becoming a member, please contact WSIPC at 425-349-6600 or email@example.com.